 - Joanna Penn & The Creative Penn.com’s giant list of book cover designers.

-- Good Basic Starter Page for everything you could want, from Writers Helping Writers.
+- Good Basic Starter Page for everything you could want for platform, industry & marketing, from Writers Helping Writers.

 - A Hot Steaming Sack of Business Advice for Writers by author Chuck Wendig.
 Brutal, hilarious, practical and terribly NSFW.
 Very much worth a read.